sbsev/gatsby-site/readme.md

     yarn
     ```

+3. Copy `.env.example` file and rename it `.env`.

+    ```sh
+    cp .env.example .env
+    ```

+    Then open `.env` and insert your [Contentful space ID and access token](https://www.contentful.com/developers/docs/references/authentication).
+Those are found in the settings menu of your Contentful space under 'API keys'.

-3. Start the dev server.
+4. Start the dev server.

     ```sh
     gatsby develop